EGI-Federation/documentation/content/en/providers/cloud-compute/openstack/aai.md

 The
 [OpenStack Client](https://docs.openstack.org/developer/python-openstackclient/)
 has built-in support for using OpenID Connect Access Tokens to authenticate.
-You first need to get a valid token from EGI Check-in (e.g. from
+You first need to get a valid Access Token from EGI Check-in (e.g. from
-<https://aai-demo.egi.eu/fedcloud/>) and then use it in a command like:
+<https://aai-demo.egi.eu/token/>) and then use it in a command like:

 <!-- markdownlint-disable line-length -->
 ```shell